Protection from future inflation

 A surge in prices would easily overwhelm the returns retirees get from CDs, savings and other fixed-income investments.

-An increase by the Fed in its federal funds target rate is the best way to tamp down incipient inflation, Kubik says.
+An increase by the Fed in its federal funds target rate is the best way to tamp down incipient inflation, says Kubik, the certified investment management analyst in Denver.

 Once inflation starts, it can be difficult to stop.
 In the early 1980s, the Federal Reserve was forced to crank up rates to a high of 20% before it got inflation under control.